What are the responsibilities and job description for the Pre-Licensed Clinical Therapist Trainee position at San Bernardino County?

 Join a team who is passionate about the services they provide and is committed to making a difference throughout San Bernardino County.

-The San Bernardino County Department of Behavioral Health invites qualified professionals to apply for the position of Pre-Licensed Clinical Therapist Trainee*.
+The San Bernardino County Department of Behavioral Health (DBH) invites qualified professionals to apply for the position of Pre-Licensed Clinical Therapist Trainee*.
 Pre-Licensed Clinical Therapist Trainees (Marriage and Family Therapy, Master of Social Work, and Professional Clinical Counselor) work in a variety of programs providing rehabilitative mental health/substance abuse services in community mental health clinics, field and institutional settings to children, adolescents, families, and older adults with severe mental or emotional disorders.
 Pre-Licensed Clinical Therapist Trainees may obtain supervised clinical experience.
 Applicants willing to work in forensics, criminal justice, or after-hours positions are encouraged to apply, as well as those seeking traditional schedules.

 *Official Title: Clinical Therapist Pre-License - Trainee